XxAntxX/Python_ShoppingList/Readme.md

 	```
 	This ensures only valid items can be listed.

-- **Input validation:** When entering an input, the program checks if an input is given or not:
+- **Input validation:** When entering an input, the program checks whether an input is given or not:
 	```python
 	def required_input(prompt):
     while True: